bparanj/crystal/electronics/components/function-generator.md

 The function generator serves as a versatile, controllable source of signals during the development and testing phase, but in the finished product, the actual inputs will come from real-world sources specific to the application's context.

 The function generator in electronics produces various types of waveforms (or functions) that can be used to test and analyze circuits.
-These waveforms represent functions (like sine, square, or triangular waves) of time, and they are essential for simulating different types of input signals that circuits might encounter in real-world scenarios.
+These waveforms represent functions (like sine, square, or triangular waves) of time, and they are used for simulating different types of input signals that circuits might encounter in real-world scenarios.

 ### Reasons for Functions in a Function Generator: